Ldpe2G/DeepLearningForFun/Mxnet-Scala/FastNeuralStyle/README.md

 The results are not as good as the torch version but not bad anyway :)

-Time: 0.075 seconds in average on NVIDIA GTX 1070 GPU for at resolution of 712 x 414.
+Time: 0.075 seconds in average on NVIDIA GTX 1070 GPU for resolution of 712 x 414.

 ## Results: